Worship Ministries

 The Wolfe Trust

-Long Beach Food Pantry
+Long Beach Food Pantry & Blessing Box

 Christmas Families

 Each year St. Patrick’s adopts a number of families to assist at Christmas time.
 A list of gifts desired, as well as clothing sizes and basic needs, are posted at Sunday services.
 Members of the Parish contribute money, clothing, and gifts.
-Call the church office if you have any questions.
+Contact the church office if you have any questions.